 The Stoa of Eumenes

 Beneath the Asclepion stands a long colonnade that was built by Eumenes the second, the king of Pergamos (197-159 BC).
-This colonnade is know as the stoa of Eumenes, and it was built of stone and marble, and was used as a shelter and a promenade way for the theatre's public.
+This colonnade is known as the stoa of Eumenes, and it was built of stone and marble and was used as a shelter and a promenade way for the theatre's public.

 The Asklepieion was built after 420 BC to worship the physician Asklepios, son of Apollo.
 It is located on the left top of the wooden steps leading to the Theatre of Dionysos.
 It is composed by some foundations of the Temple of Asklepios, a Doric stoa used as the katagogion, an Ionic stoa dating from the end of the 5th century BC and an altar.
 The excavation of the Asklepieion was made by the Greek Archaeological Service.